CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 Now you've got a good understanding of Google Sheets.
 We can start to use SQL, a powerful tool you will regularly come across when working with databases.

-What the video below, copying the dataset provided in the video and follow along with the queries as you go.
+Watch the video [SQL in Google Sheets](https://www.youtube.com/watch?v=dTNamL30sDg).
+Copy the dataset provided in the video and follow along with the queries as you go.

 - [SQL in Google Sheets](https://www.youtube.com/watch?v=dTNamL30sDg)
 - [Here is a link to the data](https://docs.google.com/spreadsheets/d/1zPeHxhKkYmdiqXNhMwhfC1A0o1wI0zNiD5Gsks2SYoc/template/preview)